bbauska/TUMx-DWAPNx/README.md

 And, again, HTML is there to structure the data and the linked stylesheets then decide what it actually should look like in the browser.

-Now to the right:

-the body contains the actual content of the HTML page, such as, in this case, script files and a div, like a division element, that is there to group other elements, but it could also easily be a text or an image.
+Now to the right: the body contains the actual content of the HTML page, such as, in this case, script files and a div, like a division element, that is there to group other elements, but it could also easily be a text or an image.

 And, basically, what you see here is what we call a tree structure, because if you turn it on its head, the top part is also called the root and then it branches out into more and more complicated structure.
 You could also call it the model for all the objects that are contained in the document.

-So, that&apos;s why, this tree structure is what we mean when we refer to the document object model or DOM for short.
+that&apos;s why, this tree structure is what we mean when we refer to the document object model or DOM for short.
 And, then, when we talk about DOM manipulation, we talk about manipulating this object, for example, by changing, deleting or adding new elements to the whole structure.

 For example, we could add more data to this div element, which again could be pictures or text or, in our case, the SVG elements for our visualization.
 When we talk about data binding in D3, what we actually mean by that is that D3 is able to create DOM elements or update, or delete them dynamically based on the data it has.

 Again, in this example on the left right now, we have a bunch of names and a bunch of relationships, which is going back to the data we got from our novel from the &quot;Network of Thrones&quot; dataset.

 Technically, as I said before, D3 could create all sorts of DOM elements.
 We could create a table from this data and we could create text.
 But in our case we would like to have a nice looking graphics.
-So, we are going to use Scalable Vector Graphics.
+We are going to use Scalable Vector Graphics.
 We&apos;re going to talk about them next.
 What are Scalable Vector Graphics?
 First of all, SVG is a flexible solution for drawing on a web site and visualizations and it is also very good for graph drawing.

 In contrast to a classic picture, like a JPEG or a bitmap that is a bunch of pixels, SVG is actually also a XML based markup language similar to HTML in a way.
 The great advantage of that is that we can add SVG elements into our HTML file and they become part of the document object model and because they then implement all the features of regular HTML elements, it becomes a very animation friendly and it becomes very interactive, because just as a button or as a link, the elements register when they get clicked on.

 And besides drawing shapes, you can also render text in SVG.
 Let&apos;s have a look at how it works.
 You can see a much more simplified HTML version.
 At the body, we added a simple SVG element.
 The element itself again has a tag ID, in this case it&apos;s svg, and as a closing tag slash svg.

 And it also has a number of attributes.
 The root SVG element just has the dimensions attribute, such as the height and the width and then the child nodes of this element contain the actual shapes to draw.

 In this case, it&apos;s a single path element and path element our freestyle shapes, so to say, where the shape of the element is defined by the user, in this case through the id attribute.
 As you can see, it looks quite complex and complicated, even though the resulting shape on the right is a simple triangle.

 Now, obviously, if you want to create more complex animations and graphics, we would like to automate this process.
 And this is again where D3 comes in.

 Here, you can see a more complex example on the top.
 You see the SVG element with six sub elements or child elements.
 Three of them are circles, three of them lines and you can see the result on the bottom right.
 It&apos;s a simple graph with three nodes and three links.
 Now, the color and the shape of all these objects is for one determined by the type of object, such as a line or a circle, but it is also determined by the number of attributes that can be found in these elements.
 And this is where we can determine most of the features of such a shape, and where D3 can greatly help us.

 In the next section of this lesson, we will take a deeper look into how data binding works in D3, and how we can use it to dynamically create these kinds of shapes and graphics.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-4">4.4 Data binding with D3 (14:37)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Welcome back to our lecture about data visualization!
 In this part, we&apos;ll take a closer look onto data binding with D3 and we will also create a graph model that will then translate into a visualization on our site.

 First off, to create a graph visualization we need two parts.
 We need a mathematical model of a graph that we&apos;ll use to calculate aesthetically pleasing positions